enze-l/simple-dj/README.md

 Audio is handled by the Web-Audio-API.
 The timeline-graph at the bottom of the screen utilizes [wavesurfer](https://wavesurfer-js.org/).

 The Beat detection is done with a modified version of [bpm-detective](https://www.npmjs.com/package/bpm-detective).
 The modifications were necessary for being able to display the beats in the timeline and to synchronize the songs.
+Since the original script only allows for bpm-detection between 80-180 bmp (typical range for dancing music) music with a higher or lower pbm is projected onto this range.
+That means 50bpm or 200bpm would both be displayed as 100bpm.